iterative/dvc.org/static/docs/commands-reference/commit.md

 ## Examples

-Let's employ a simple workspace with several stages, such as the DVC project created in our [Get Started](/doc/get-started) section.
+Let's employ a simple workspace with some data, code, ML models, pipeline stages, such as the DVC project created in our [Get Started](/doc/get-started) section.
 Then we can see what happens with `git commit` and `dvc commit` in different situations.

 <details>